 The student must be able to communicate effectively in English, as the curriculum and clinical experiences are offered exclusively in English.
 Students are encouraged to learn other languages for medical communication; however, the entire curriculum and all assessment exercises are provided in English.
-CUSOM requires the functional ability to speak, hear, and observe patients in order to elicit accurate medical information.
-The student must be able to both describe changes in mood, activity, posture, and other physical characteristics and to perceive nonverbal communication.
+CUSOM requires the functional ability to speak, hear, and observe others to complete required curricular activities.